workiom/monfield/README.md

 ## Limitations
 The script only has very simple CSV handling.
 It can not handle quoted values with commas in them for example.
-If the script found more than one comma per-line, it will abort with an error.
+If the script found more than one comma per-line in some record, it will abort with an error.

 ## License
 Copyright (C) 2020 Workiom Inc.